Montgomery Blencowe: Science

 Parallel to his film career, Blencowe is a biomedical scientist at UCLA's Department of Integrative Biology and Physiology.
-His research applies systems biology and multi‑omics approaches to investigate complex diseases, with a focus on metabolic disorders, cardiovascular disease, and gene regulation.
-He has authored or co-authored over 40 scientific publications in peer-reviewed journals including Nature Genetics, Genome Research, eLife, and Frontiers in Cardiovascular Medicine.
+His research applies systems biology and multi-omics approaches to investigate complex diseases, with a focus on metabolic disorders, cardiovascular disease, gene regulation, and therapeutic target discovery.
+He is also an MVP Fellow in UCLA's Microbiome Vaccine Program, a collaborative initiative of the Goodman-Luskin Microbiome Center and the California Institute for Immunology and Immunotherapy focused on microbiome-informed approaches to vaccine and cancer research.
+He has received the UCLA Integrative Biology and Physiology MS Academic Excellence Award, an American Heart Association Predoctoral Fellowship, and the IBP Edith Hyde Fellowship.